 Please contact the reference desk to arrange a visit at (330) 653-6658 x1010.

 The Library provides interlibrary loan services for materials not found within the CLEVNET consortium of libraries.
 Patrons can request materials at the reference desk and you will be notified when materials have been received.
-The loan period for items borrowed through ILL is two weeks.

 PC and Macintosh laptops are available for in-library loans.
 Laptops may be checked out for up to two hours on the second floor of the building in the Reference Department.
 Laptops checked out in the Teen Department must remain in the teen room.